 Children learn most health-related behaviors from the adults around them, and parents who model healthful eating and exercise habits tend to pass these on.

 Eating at home may also help.
-In 2018, researchers found that children who regularly had meals with their families ate more vegetables and fewer sugary foods than their peers who ate at home less frequently.
+In 2018, researchers found that children who regularly ate meals with their families consumed more vegetables and fewer sugary foods than their peers who ate at home less frequently.

 In addition, children who participate in gardening and cooking at home may be more likely to make healthful dietary and lifestyle choices.

-There are plenty of small, positive ways to improve the diet, including:
+There are plenty of small, positive ways to improve diet, including: